What are the requirements to run the Oracle B2C Service 21D .NET client?

 Please see the following for changes to browsers supported with the .NET application.
 Support ending for Microsoft Internet Explorer 11 with Microsoft's Online Applications

 Click the next to the appropriate heading below to expand that section for viewing.

 The Oracle B2C Service application is a rich Internet application utilizing a standard 3-Tier architecture consisting of the following:

 Client Tier: The client tier consists of a .NET Client application that presents content received from the application tier.
-The client tier communicates with the application tier through the Internet via Hypertext Transfer Protocol (HTTP) or Hypertext Transfer Protocol with Secure Socket Layer (HTTPS).
+The client tier communicates with the application tier through the Internet via Hypertext Transfer Protocol with Secure Socket Layer (HTTPS).

 Application Tier: The application tier provides the business logic for the Oracle B2C Service product and communicates data from the database tier to the client tier.
 This tier resides on web server farms located in Oracle data center facilities.

 Database Tier: At the base of the application is the database tier, consisting of the database management system that manages the database containing the data users create, delete, modify, and query.

 The Oracle B2C Service application is deployed using Microsoft’s ClickOnce Technology and therefore is a Web-based Deployment.
 To deploy, an agent navigates to the appropriate deployment URL, for example: https://interface.custhelp.com/cgi-bin/interface.cfg/php/admin/launch.php